-You will notice four blue tabs above that will tell you the type of material covered.
+You will notice four blue tabs to the left that will tell you the type of material covered.
 In this introductory section that you are looking at now, you will see guides to working with military records as well as some supplementary information that may prove useful.
 You will also see links to online sources where you can find records and additional help.

 Material reached by clicking the second tab will include two types of personal narratives.
 There is a wealth of information that can be found in the writings of those who actually served in the military.
 It often lends added insight and background information into your own search, not to mention some understanding of what these people went through, especially before, during, and after fighting.
 The books listed here are just a tiny selection of what is available.
 The other type of personal narrative included here are those of family members who sought to find either additional information on individuals or to locate family members missing in action.
 They contain specific information on the methods of a search and where relevant information was found.
 It might help you in your own search.

 The third tab includes works written about regiments, divisions, and broader service histories.
 These are often overlooked sources of information that can be of tremendous help once you find in what part of the military your family member served.
 It may give you additional sources of information when you come up against a brick wall in your search.